szheng3/AI/README.md

 Usage:

 This Machine Learning algorithm is only used to generate .jar file.
-So that it could fit in the our Senior Project: https://github.com/szheng3/Senior-Project
+So that it could fit in our Senior Project: https://github.com/szheng3/Senior-Project